tapvirsingh/teatags/MD/Documentation/1.x/jumbottag.md

 **`$jumboInnerContent` : Array**

 Main heading and lead of the jumbotron.
 You may omet these.
 If no values are provided the default values of `$ttag_Head` and `$ttag_Lead` are assigned.
-These default values are defined in global settings file called constants.php in the TTagAppSettings dirctory.
+These default values are defined in global settings file called constants.php in the ttag-settings dirctory.

 1. **`'head'`** => `'xyz'` Same as that of Bootstrap.
 It is the main heading of the page.